Habib-Analytics/Tutoring/Day 1/1 - Print Function Exercises.md

 ## Advance Exercises

 These are solved if you can use string.format() method.
-(Not tought in day-1)
+(Not taught in day-1)

 88, 119, 120, 135